TrifonJordanov/WindowsCalculator/README.md

 # WindowsCalculator
-Automation Tests for Windows Calculator With Appium and POM - Standart View
+Automation Tests for Windows Calculator With Appium and POM - Standart Functionality